Mattie Ross ’12, Assistant Director of Admission

 What I do for fun: Coming up with new backpacking meal recipes, going to Trader Joe’s, backpacking with my wonderful friends.

 Hometown: Richmond, CA

-Major: Human Biology; Spanish
+Major: Sociology and Spanish

 How to contact me: firstname.lastname@example.org

 Why I am a Diversity Intern: The Diversity Program was an important event that influenced my decision to choose Pitzer.
-As an intern, I want to welcome and assist future attendees of the program in any way that I can to feel comfortable on Pitzer’s campus.
+As an intern, I want to welcome and assist future attendees of the program in any way that I can to make them feel comfortable on Pitzer’s campus.